Skip to main content

 Share this blog

-Ainslie Robinson from Autism Spectrum Australia's Autism Friendly team discusses her role in making the world more accessible for Autistic individuals.
-As an Autistic mother, Ainslie brings personal insight into the challenges faced by autistic people in public spaces and highlights the necessity of modifying these environments for greater inclusion.
+Ainslie Robinson from Autism Spectrum Australia's Autism Friendly team discusses her role in making the world more accessible for autistic individuals.
+As an autistic mother, Ainslie brings personal insight into the challenges faced by autistic people in public spaces and highlights the necessity of modifying these environments for greater inclusion.

 Can you tell us what autism-friendly means?